You are 12 weeks pregnant!

 You are nearly at the end of the first trimester and you may notice some of the worst elements to early pregnancy, like morning sickness and extreme tiredness, starting to subside.

-Your baby’s development has passed the critical stage this week and there is less chance of you miscarrying from now on.
+Your baby’s development has passed the critical stage during week 12 and there is less chance of you miscarrying from now on.
 You may want to start telling people you are pregnant – unless you’ve told the world already!

 Most women start to relax at twelve weeks and feel they can settle into enjoying their pregnancies, for many morning sickness has begun to subside and a little bump is starting to show.
 This may be the week you feel ready to tell people about your pregnancy.